senselogic/ALCHEMY/README.md

 ### Sample

-Data processing scripts can be defined in a simplified JavaScript-like language.
+Data processing scripts can be defined in a JavaScript-subset language.

 ```javascript
 let file_text = "";